Publications

 PhD Thesis, Università della Svizzera italiana, 2021

-Nonstationary environments Anomaly detection Change detection
+Nonstationary environments

 Anomaly and Change Detection in Sequences of Graphs